weecology/DeepTreeAttention/README.md

 ├── conf                   # Config files for model training and evaluation ├── data                   #  Location to place data for model reading.
 Most data is too large to be in version control, see below
 ├── DeepTreeAttention                   # Source files
-├── references                    # Documentation files
-├── models                    # Trained snapshots
+├── experiments                    # Model training and SLURM multi-gpu cluster experiments with comet dashboards ├── models                    # Trained snapshots
 ├── docs                   #
 ├── tests                    # Automated pytest tests